IvanRaykovskiy/code-conventions/csharp-dotnet.md

                             .Select(c => c.ClaimValue)
                             .ToList();
     ```
+2. Use meaningful names for query variables

+    :x: Bad
+    ```csharp
+    var seattleCustomers = from c in customers where c.City == "Seattle"
+                           select c.Name;
+    ```

+    :white_check_mark: Good
+    ```csharp
+    var seattleCustomers = from customer in customers where customer.City == "Seattle"
+                           select customer.Name;
+    ```
+3. Use multiple from clauses instead of a join clause to access inner collections.
+For example, a collection of Student objects might each contain a collection of test scores

+   :x: Bad
+    ```csharp
+    var scoreQuery = from student in students join score in student.Scores on student.Id equals score.studentId where score > 90
+                     select new { LastName = student.LastName, score };
+    ```

+    :white_check_mark: Good
+    ```csharp
+    var scoreQuery = from student in students from score in student.Scores
+                     where score > 90
+                     select new { LastName = student.LastName, score };
+    ```
 ## Comments
 1. Prefer method extraction with appropriate name instead of putting inline comments with explanation